 Should Delta 8 Be Treated As Controlled substances?

 It is essential to state that Delta 8 THC has been made illegal under Federal Law, but some states, such as Florida, have legalized it for medicinal purposes.
 Legality has led to some controversy since people have been known to abuse Delta 8 to acquire desired effects.
-It is also dangerous in that several side effects can arise when not used in the correct dosage, which has led to an increase in emergency room visits.
+It is also dangerous in that several side effects can arise when not used in the correct dosage, leading to increased emergency room visits.

-In Florida, Delta 8 THC currently exists as an “agricultural commodity” derived from legal hemp material.
+Delta 8 THC is an “agricultural commodity” derived from legal hemp material in Florida.
 Therefore, there are no possession limits defined for Delta 8 THC by authorities without proper documentation and lab testing.

 Basic lab testing checks only for THC, meaning that extensive lab tests are needed to differentiate between Delta 8 THC and Delta 9 content when proof of legal possession is necessary.

 Is Cannabis (Delta 9 THC) Legal In Florida?